nuxt/docs/en/api/configuration-generate.md

 fallback: 'fallbackPage.html'
 ```

- *Note: Multiple services (e.g. Netlify) detect a `404.html` automatically.*

- *Note: If running on apache you will need to create a .htaccess file with a redirect of 404 to 404.html.*
+ *Note: Multiple services (e.g. Netlify) detect a `404.html` automatically.
+For those that don't you will need to manually create a redirect file that redirects `404` to `404.html` *

 ## interval

 - Type: `Number`